galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/running-test-modes.md

 ![running remotely:](run-remote.svg)

-You can run a test in this mode by setting up your bootstrap file to refer to the Ecosystem that you want to use and running the `runs submit` <a href="https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_runs_submit.md" target="_blank"> Galasa CLI</a> command.
+After configuring authentication, you can run a test in this mode by setting up your bootstrap file to refer to the Ecosystem that you want to use and running the `runs submit` <a href="https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_runs_submit.md" target="_blank"> Galasa CLI</a> command.

 ## <a name="hybrid"></a>Running a test locally but using shared configuration